 Registration for Little Turtles is now live!
 The camp will be June 22-24 and is open to all Wyandotte tribal children through age 15.
 The camp begins at 10am on the 22nd and ends at noon on the 24th.
 Meals will be provided.
-If lodging is required, the Riverbend Casino and Hotel phone number is 1-866-447-4946.
+If lodging is required, the River Bend Casino and Hotel phone number is 1-866-447-4946.
+Please email Loretta for the special rate code (email@example.com).
 Registration will close June 8.
-To register, click on the following link: https://webs.wtok.org/events.
-If you have any questions regarding registration or the event itself, please email Loretta at email@example.com.
+To register Click Here.
+If you have any questions regarding registration or the event itself, please email Loretta at firstname.lastname@example.org.

 Town Hall Meeting to be held in Denver, Colorado